Anthem of a Teenage Prophet: Release

 The film was released theatrically on January 11, 2019.

 Plot

 The film features the story of Luke Hunter, a teenager who develops the ability to foresee death at random.
 One day he foresees the death of his best friend, Stan and struggles when the premonition becomes reality.

 From there Luke struggles not only with grief, but the changing relationships between himself and his friends; Faith and Fang.
-Added in with the ongoing premonitions, Luke is on a jounrey that will change his life, and the lives of those around him.
+Added in with the ongoing premonitions, Luke is on a journey that will change his life, and the lives of those around him.

 Reception

 Frank Scheck of The Hollywood Reporter gave the film a negative review and wrote, "Such restraint is admirable in a genre not known for it, but it results in the film feeling more tepid than it should have been."